 Primary Care & Lifestyle Medicine Appointments

-Our health classes, or group medical appointments, are facilitated by a Physician and Registered Dietitian.
+Our health classes, or group medical appointments, are facilitated by a physician and other licensed health professionals.
 Includes education on prevention and treatment of disease, including disease reversal, food sampling, recipes, and interactive discussion.

 Genetic & Gut Microbiome Testing